 In recent months, several states have experienced a remarkable decline in their new voter registration numbers.
 This trend is especially notable when compared with new voter registration numbers from the months leading up to the last presidential election in 2016.

-For each of the 13 jurisdictions studied, new voter registrations in January 2020 exceeded those from the same month in 2016.2 For six of the 13, this trend continued through February.
-However, in 11 states, totals in March 2020 began to show a substantial decrease from March in 2016, and all 13 showed drops in April.
+For each of the 12 jurisdictions mentioned above, new voter registrations in January 2020 exceeded those from the same month in 2016.2 For five of the 12, this trend continued through February.
+However, in 11 states, totals in March 2020 began to show a substantial decrease from March 2016, and all 12 showed drops in April.

 It is likely that much of the decline in new voter registrations can be attributed to distancing and closures related to the COVID-19 pandemic.
 Department of Motor Vehicle closures, limited in-person interactions, and a halt to large public gatherings have curbed traditional sources of registration such as motor voter and get-out-the-vote registration drives.

 Third-party groups often rely on door knocking campaigns and tables at public events to reach and enroll eligible voters.
 Without the possibility for widespread community interaction, many of these contact-based registration efforts have stalled.
 Shuttering government offices has had similar consequences.

 As DMV transactions have declined, registrations have dwindled.
 The plummet in new voter registrations is especially troubling in states which have implemented automatic voter registration (AVR) systems since 2016 (including California, Colorado, the District of Columbia, Georgia, Illinois, and Maryland).
 Under AVR, eligible voters are automatically registered at the DMV unless they “opt-out.”
 This practice has added millions of eligible Americans to their states’ voter rolls in recent years and should have led to this year’s new voter registrations overshadowing those of 2016.